markusa/ietf-mptcp-robe/README.md

 * `make xml`
 creates XML file solely
 * `make text`
-creates TXT file solely
+creates TXT and XMl files
 * `make html`
-creates HTML file solely
+creates HTML and XML files
 * `make all`
 creates XML, TXT and HTML files
 * `make spell`
 check spelling and returns list of unknown/incorrect words with line numbers
 * `make spell_list`
-according to `make spell`generates a well shaped list ready to be copied to the .cspell.json "words" list
+generates according to `make spell` a well shaped list ready to be copied to the .cspell.json "words" list
+* `make clean`
+delete all generated files and remain with the Markdown file solely
 * **`make full`** (used for travis)
 check spelling and creates XML, TXT and HTML files